-Port Douglas in Far North Queensland has grown from a tiny one pub town into one of Australia’s most renowned beach retreats.
+Port Douglas in Far North Queensland has grown from a tiny one pub outpost into arguably Australia’s most fashionable beach retreat.

 The resort town punches well above its weight in terms of world-class restaurants, luxury accommodation and ritzy retail.
 However, it’s all done with a complete lack of pretension and an endearingly cheeky charm.